bourdon-73/bourdon-73/README.md

 I need to work on :
-- finishing projects
+- Finishing projects
-- working with others
+- Working with others.